VIDEOS & INTERVIEWS

 The Sadler’s Wells Company - later in 1956 to become The Royal Ballet - can be seen rehearsing in this British Pathé clip, getting ready for their first performance on 20 February 1946 - a Gala Performance of The Sleeping Beauty with Margot Fonteyn as Aurora in front of a full house including the King and Queen and the Royal Princesses.

-Gillian can be seen several times - in the still below she is on the left kneeling down with her hand on her right leg and she can be seen in the video firstly at 0.39s, again at 0.45s tying her shoes and walking across the stage at 0.49s.
+Gillian can be seen several times - firstly she is on the left kneeling down with her hand on her right leg at 0.39s, again at 0.45s tying her shoes, and then walking across in front of the camera at 0.51s

 Dancing in the Blitz - BBC TV

-Presented by David Bintley, Artistic Director of Birmingham Royal Ballet and a former dancer who was taught by Ninette de Valois – widely regarded as the founder of British ballet.
+Presented by David Bintley, Artistic Director of Birmingham Royal Ballet and a former dancer, the documentary explores how the Sadler’s Wells Ballet Company led by Ninette de Valois - widely regarded as the founder of British ballet - and featuring a star-studded generation of British dancers and choreographers including Margot Fonteyn and Frederick Ashton took ballet to a new audience.
 From Dante Sonata to Symphonic Variations, ballet footage in rehearsal and performance gives a snapshot of the conditions the dancers faced, at home and on tour.

-The film documents how circumstances during the war forced the Sadler’s Wells Ballet Company to tour more, taking ballet to a new audience, who not having the opportunity previously now fell in love with ballet.
+The film documents how circumstances during the war forced the Sadler’s Wells Ballet Company to tour more and how Britain, who had not previously had the opportunity and despite the falling bombs, the rationing and the call-up, now fell in love with ballet.

 Voices of British Ballet